Madan Mohan (composer): Music director and Collaborations with Singers, Actors, Lyricists, Producers, and Film Directors

-He scored his first big break with the film Aankhen in 1950, which marked the beginning of a long lasting collaboration with Mohammed Rafi, his next film was Adaa which saw the beginning of a long lasting collaboration with Lata Mangeshkar; both would go on to sing for many of his films.
+He scored his first big break with the film Aankhen in 1950, which marked the beginning of a long lasting collaboration with Mohammed Rafi, his next film was Ada 1951 which saw the beginning of a long lasting collaboration with Lata Mangeshkar; both would go on to sing for many of his films.
 Two of his composed songs for Sharabi - "Sawan ke maheeney mein" and "Kabhi na Kabhi koi na koi toh aayega", both filmed for Dev Anand are among the most well known renditions of Mohammed Rafi.
 In addition, his other compositions like "Wo Chup Rahen To" from the film Jahan Ara (1964) and "Maine Rang Li Aaj Chunariya" from Dulhan Ek Raat Ki (1966) are two similar examples.
 Madan was also able to write songs for male singers such as Talat Mahmood (Phir wahi Shaam, wahi gham, wahi tanhaayee hai, Main Teri Nazar Ka Suroor Hoon and Teri Aankh Ke Aansoo from Jahan Ara, and Meri Yaad Mein Tum Na from Madhosh) and Mohammed Rafi (Ek Haseen Shaam Ko from Dulhan Ek Raat Ki, Kisi Ki Yaad Mein from Jahan Ara, Main Nigahen Tere Chehere Se from Aap Ki Parchaiyian, Aap Ke Pehlun Mein Aakar Ro Diye from Mera Saaya, Ye Duniya Ye Mehfil Mere Kaam Ki Nahin from Heer Ranjha, Tere Dar Pe Aayaa Hoon from Laila-Majnu, the all-time haunting Meri Awaaz Suno and Tumhare Zulf Ke Sayen from Naunihal, Teri Aankhon Ke Siva Duniya Mein from Chiraag as well.
+Madan Mohan worked with Hemant Kumar as well, but did not use him for songs as much and used him very less.
+Madan Mohan's first time working with Hemant Kumar was for the film Dhoon 1953.
+Hemant Kumar sang with Lata Mangeshkar in the film Dhoon, and the song is called Hum Pyar Karenge, and it was Hemant Kumar's first time singing for Raj Kapoor.
+Madan Mohan again used Hemant Kumar for the film Mohar 1959, and the song was called Kho Gaye Jane Kahan.
+Madan Mohan's first time working with Kishore Kumar was for the film Ada (1951) which featured 2 songs of Kishore Kumar.
+Dil Gaya Dil Gaya was one song from Ada which was a solo of Kishore, and the second one was a song called Jo Tum Karo Main Kar Sakti Hoon which was a song sung by Kishore Kumar and Shamshad Begum.
 Madan did not usually employ Kishore Kumar.
-Nonetheless, their partnership created songs as well; in this category fall songs such as Simti Si, Sharmai Si from Parwana, Zaroorat Hai, Zaroorat Hai from Manmauji, the title song from Ek Muthi Aasman, Mera Naam Abdul Rehman from Bhai Bhai, and Aai Hasino, Naazanino from Chacha Zindabad.
+Nonetheless, their partnership created loved and popular songs as well and popular even today; in this category fall songs such as Simti Si, Sharmai Si from Parwana, Zaroorat Hai, Zaroorat Hai from Manmauji, the title song from Ek Muthi Aasman, Mera Naam Abdul Rehman from Bhai Bhai, and Aai Hasino, Naazanino from Chacha Zindabad.
+In fact, Madan Mohan's last composition song before his death was by Kishore Kumar, for the song Rahi Tha Main Aawara from film Saheb Bahadur 1977.
+Madan Mohan also worked with Mukesh and Shamshad Begum for the first time in his debut film Aankhen as a music director, he worked with Mahendra Kapoor for first time in Jailor 1958.
+Asha, and Geeta Dutt also worked with Madan Mohan for the first time in film Ada 1951.
+Sulman Kalyanpur worked with Madan Mohan in the films Gazal and Jahan Ara both in 1964.
 Madan often collaborated with lyricists Raja Mehdi Ali Khan, Kaifi Azmi, and Rajinder Krishan, Sahir Ludhianvi and Majrooh Sultanpuri for his movies.